ifwe/open-source-handbook/starter_box/Privacy_Policy.md

-# Tagged, Inc: Privacy Policy
+# Ifwe, Inc: Privacy Policy

 Information about your use of this website is collected using server access logs and a tracking cookie.
 The collected information consists of the following: